 The other water distribution system that led to Camp Lejeune water contamination was at Hadnot Point.
 Leaking underground fuel storage tanks contaminated these wells.
 In 1984, Camp Lejeune personnel discovered contamination during a water quality sampling.
 Eight of the 39 Hadnot Point wells and one of the seven Tarawa Terrace wells were identified as contamination sources and led to the camp abandoning these wells in 1985.

-You might be eligible to receive compensation for medical and other expense resulting from serious diseases associated with Camp Lejeune water contamination.
-If you have filed a claim and have been denied by Veterans Affairs, an attorney can help with your appeal today.
+If you have filed a claim for benefits and have been denied by Veterans Affairs, an attorney may be able to help with your appeal today.